This post will help you with Phase 3 of the Black Freelance Foundations Workbook…if you haven’t started yours yet, download it now!

 Content creation as a freelancer is an essential.
 You’re facing competition not only from other freelancers, but in many cases, your potential clients can simply put off the work you do for another six months.
 Blogs, newsletters, and even longer social media content (LinkedIn Posts are GREAT) and audio or visual content help not only make you stand out, but also convince your clients to sign on faster.

-Take a look, see what you can fit in your schedule, and let us know how it works out in the comments!
+Take a look, see what you can fit in your schedule, and let me know how it works out in the comments!
+(And if you’re ever wondering the bare minimum you should be doing to market your business, that’s covered here.)